 - Chemotherapy: Anti-cancer drugs that are injected into a vein or in a pill form, taken by mouth.
 The most-often recommended treatment for small cell lung cancer or lung cancer that has spread.

 - Proton therapy: Delivers high doses of radiation directly into the tumor.
 This advanced form of radiation targets only the cancer and doesn't affect the surrounding healthy tissue and vital organs.

-- Radiation therapy: We use innovative techniques such as brachytherapy, 3D conformal radiation therapy and intensity-modulated radiotherapy to precisely target the tumor.
+- Radiation therapy: Our lung cancer specialists use innovative techniques such as brachytherapy, 3-D conformal radiation therapy and intensity-modulated radiotherapy to precisely target the tumor.

 Surgical Expertise in Minimally Invasive Procedures

 When surgery is necessary, our skilled thoracic surgeons have advanced training in minimally invasive techniques.
 Our team uses this less-invasive approach in the majority of our surgeries for less pain, faster recovery and improved outcomes.

-We offer a range of surgical procedures for optimal treatment of lung cancer, including:
+We offer a range of surgical procedures for the optimal treatment of lung cancer, including: